chrisBRN/cushon/README.md

 ## TODO
-- move all copy to central file and import
+- move all copy / translations to a central file and import
+- consider generalise API hooks
+- use a better loading 'spinner'